 Port to Port is 4 days full of good fun riding.
 Challenging climbs, thrilling descents and all the best single track we could find in the area, combined with some spectacular scenery.

 2019 saw new improvements and we are pumped you loved them.
 Each year we bring new trails and tweaks to the course to make your ride even better than the year before, and 2020 will be no different.
 As soon as 2019 finished, our awesome course team were back out on the trails putting together new alignments to entice you back for more of what you love to ride.
-We’ll be keeping the same stages, just working on new inclusions and trails to make them even more epic.
-You won't want to miss 2020.

 The riding is suitable for all rider levels as long as you have a decent level of fitness.
 There’s an awesome social atmosphere at the end of each stage and at the end of each day you get to kick back and enjoy the excellent food, local beers (or wine) and everything the regions have to offer.